Substance Abuse Prevention and Treatment Block Grants

 Partnership for Success

 The Partnership for Success team is eager to work with any and all interested partners to provide free trainings and resources tailored to community needs.
 Our team is divided such that there is one representative for our three counties.
 Amy Riecken is the Program Manager and the Rowan County representative, Neetu Verma is the Cabarrus County representative, and Deanna Ryder is the Davidson County representative.
-This is an epidemic that is far reaching and effects everyone in the community so please join us in our efforts!
+This is an epidemic that is far reaching and affects everyone in the community so please join us in our efforts!